-TERRIMANE PRITCHETT

-Major: Game Programming Hometown: Pensacola, FL

-"Even though this is my first year, I'm really pleased with the progress I've made already.
+TERRIMANE PRITCHETT Major: Game Programming Hometown: Pensacola, FL "Even though this is my first year, I'm really pleased with the progress I've made already.
 Because of UAT's great industry connections, I've already got an internship at a local game studio.
 Most UAT's students don't get into an internship - which is required for getting a degree - until their senior year, so I'm really happy.

 I've learned that creating a game requires a tremendous amount of time and effort.
 And the academic work here is challenging, but I don't mind, because I just really love being involved with games and technology.
 At other colleges, you file into a classroom, hear a lecture, try to stay awake; kind of just going through the motions will get you by.
 But at UAT, it's all about participation.
-If you're not in there with everyone else, and handson with projects and assignments, you're going to fail.
+If you're not in there with everyone else, and handson with projects and assignments. you're going to fail.
 But it's such a stimulating atmosphere, with so many learning opportunities, that the excitement keeps me going strong.
 When I set out to choose a college, I knew I wanted to go into the games industry, so the choice was easy.
 UAT isn't about just learning "stuff."
 It's about learning how to learn and think and everyone is super supportive."

-The UAT Bookstore, located just off the main floor computer commons, stocks all the books, supplies and study materials you'll need.
+materials you'll need.
 But you could have told that just by the name, right?
 It's also the world's only known source for rare, highly sought-after UAT logo gear.
-Shirts, hats, pens, glasses, mugs, and more, I tell you, more.
-It's all here, waiting to help you get your geek on.
+Shirts, hats, pens, glasses, mugs, and more, i tell you, more. it's all here, waiting to help you get your geek on.
 Stop in if you're on campus or log on to www.uat.edu/bookstore to shop online.

-VOU CAN ALSO TAKE THIS TEST ONLINE AT WWW.g33ktest.com
+THIS TEST ONLINE AT Www.g33ktest.com (1).
+Your favorite t-shirt: